mikeymckay/odk-paiute/README.markdown

 How is this organized?
 ----------------------

-All of the backbone [models](http://documentcloud.github.com/backbone/#Model) and [views](http://documentcloud.github.com/backbone/#Model) have their own file and are in app/models and app/views respectively. app/app.js is responsible for tying it all together..
+All of the backbone [models](http://documentcloud.github.com/backbone/#Model) and [views](http://documentcloud.github.com/backbone/#Model) have their own file and are in app/models and app/views respectively. app/app.js is responsible for tying it all together.

+You can put json forms into the \_docs directory and they will be added to your couch when you do a couchapp push.

 Other useful info
 -----------------